-I’d been to Malaysia a few times, but had largely stuck to the KL and Chinatown circuits, granted this had provided me with ample Malaysian street food jollies, but I was excited that on this trip I would be going to Sarawak, and the jungles of Borneo, partly for adventure, and partly so I could be like that old Aussie guy Bush Tucker Man!
+Eating in Padawan was something I was very excited to do.
+I’d been to Malaysia a few times, but had largely stuck to the KL and Chinatown circuits, granted this had provided me with ample Malaysian street food jollies, but I was excited that on this trip I would be going to Sarawak, and the jungles of Borneo, partly, to check out an island and partly so I could be like that old Aussie guy Bush Tucker Man!

 The first part of my trip to Sarawak had me arriving in the built-up city of Kuching, a very unmemorable city, but pleasant enough.
 Although I was hit with one stroke of luck I was just in time for the Kuching Food Festival

 Kuching Food festival